1 Year: Tokyo Olympics unveil gold, silver, bronze medals

 The goals for next year are more modest than they were in 1964 when the Tokyo Olympics showcased bullet trains, futuristic designs, and a new expressway to document Japan’s recovery following World War II.

 A group of anti-Olympic activists, many from outside Japan, have held small protests and other events in the last few days under the Japanese title “Hangorin no Kai’ — roughly No Olympics.
-They oppose Olympic spending, which they says cuts into budgets for local housing and environmental issues.
+They oppose Olympic spending, which they say cuts into budgets for local housing and environmental issues.
 They also call for more money to rebuild Fukushima prefecture located northeast of Tokyo.

 “For us, the Olympics are a disaster,” Misako Ichimura, a spokeswoman for the anti-Olympic group, said on Tuesday.
 She said the billions spent on the Olympics should be used instead in to rebuild Fukushima, which was devastated by a 2011 earthquake, tsunami and the meltdown of three nuclear reactors.